 The importance of genetic continuity is well rooted in Israeli culture, in which genetic progeny are sometimes perceived not only as the path to a “natural family” (Birenbaum-Carmeli 2009) but also as a way of overcoming mortality by bequeathing characteristics and values to the next generation (Ravitsky 2002).
 Israel provides the greatest degree of financial support for ART in the world, to mention just one aspect of Israeli pronatalism.
 This emphasis is also reflected at the other extreme of life, where bereavement discourse (mainly in the military realm) plays a central role in Israeli culture, creating a model for grieving the loss of young men while also influencing civilian cases of early death (Lebel 2011).
 Weiss (2002) examines the Jewish-Israeli "chosen body", a cultural script that was created in the militaristic orientation of Israel, through different phases of its life course: Pregnancy, birth, military service and death.
 This cultural script creates a link between early death and the national security discourse, and therefore of the national life.
 PR, in this sense, might bring all these phases together.

 This combination of pronatalism and the dominant bereavement culture is notable in the Israeli regulations governing PR, which are probably the most permissive worldwide (Tremellen and Savulescu 2015).
 In several countries PR is banned by restrictive policies (such as Germany, Sweden, Italy, France, parts of Canada, Hungary, Slovenia, Norway, Malaysia and Taiwan [Author B 2015]).
-Other countries demand a clear statement of the deceased's wish to allow the procedure, such as England, Belgium, Australia and some of U.S. states (Author B 2015).
-While PR is banned in several countries, and others demand a clear statement of the deceased’s wishes in order to allow the procedure (Author B 2015), In contrast, Israel’s regulations are based on a “presumed wish” model created by the Attorney General (hereafter: AG) in 2003.
+Other countries demand a clear statement of the deceased's wish to allow the procedure, such as England, Belgium, Australia and some of the American states (Author B 2015).
+In contrast, Israel’s regulations are based on a “presumed wish” model created by the Attorney General (hereafter: AG) in 2003.
 According to this model, if a young man dies without explicit instructions regarding the use of his frozen sperm or the option of posthumous sperm retrieval, the default assumption is that he had wished to become a posthumous father, as long as the potential mother was his spouse (Author B 2017).
 A legislative committee on fertility and childbirth in Israel advocated this model in 2012 (Israeli Health Ministry 2012).
 In practice, Israeli courts have been even more lenient with PR requests, including when the petitioner was not the deceased’s spouse (in several cases, parents entered into an agreement with a woman who wished to become the mother of a future child conceived using the deceased’s sperm).
 Courts in several countries, such as Australia, do not necessarily follow legal requirements concerning PR (Simana 2018).
 Yet, the Israeli rulings in favor of posthumous grandparenthood are unique and make Israel an exceptional case (Author B 2017).
 Moreover, Israel’s Supreme Court has overturned lower courts’ approval of PR in only two cases: when a surrogate was involved (making the surviving parents de facto grandparents), and when the widow objected.
 In the meantime, several position papers, parliamentary bills, and other documents on PR have been disseminated, suggesting that the cultural process analyzed in this study is ongoing, and relevant to contemporary and future cultural negotiations.